aigamstat/aigamstat.github.io/index.md

 #### Jan 1, 2021
 New [office bearers](./about_us.html#officers) have been installed for the year 2021.

-## AIG Business Meeting during JSM 2020
+## AIG Business Meeting 2020
 #### Aug 3, 2020
-The Astrostatistics Interest Group held its annual business meeting at 1pm on Aug 3 via Zoom.
+The Astrostatistics Interest Group held its annual business meeting via Zoom at 1pm on Aug 3 during the JSM.
 For details, see the [JSM 2020 program](./jsm2020/index.html#aig-business-meeting).

 ---